 Anxiety does not occur instantly.
 It is usually a combination of different happenings in an individual’s life.
-Here are some examples where anxiety starts:
+Here are some examples of where it starts:

-- Transitioning from a student as a working adult
+- Transitioning from a student to a working adult

 - Illness of a person close to him